Best free accounting software for UK small businesses 2025

 What do I get with GnuCash?

 GnuCash is best used for basic data entry.
-If you’re a micro-business with a limited number of transactions each month then you can use GnuCash to efficiently manage your finances while avoiding the complexity of feature-rich software that you might not fully utilise.
+If you’re a micro-business with a limited number of transactions each month then you can use GnuCash to manage your finances while avoiding the complexity of feature-rich software.

 • Automatically add VAT to sales invoices